Criticism of capitalism: Inequality

 Wealth inequality in the United States increased from 1989 to 2013.

-A modern critic of capitalism is Ravi Batra, who focuses on inequality as a source of immiserization but also of system failure.
-Batra popularised the concept "share of wealth held by richest 1%" as an indicator of inequality and an important determinant of depressions in his best-selling books in the 1980s.
+A modern critic of capitalism is Ravi Batra, who focuses on inequality as a source of both immiserization and system failure.
+Batra popularised the concept "share of wealth held by the richest 1%" as an indicator of inequality and an important determinant of depressions in his best-selling books in the 1980s.
 The scholars Kristen Ghodsee and Mitchell A. Orenstein suggest that left to its own devices, capitalism will result in a small group of economic elites capturing the majority of wealth and power in society.
-Dylan Sullivan and Jason Hickel argue that poverty continues to exist in the contemporary global capitalist system in spite of it being highly productive because it is undemocratic and has maintained conditions of extreme inequality where masses of working people, who have no ownership or control over the means of production, have their labor power "appropriated by a ruling class or an external imperial power," and are cut off from common land and resources.
+Dylan Sullivan and Jason Hickel argue that poverty continues to exist in the contemporary global capitalist system despite it being highly productive because it is undemocratic and has maintained conditions of extreme inequality where masses of working people, who have no ownership or control over the means of production, have their labor power "appropriated by a ruling class or an external imperial power," and are cut off from common land and resources.
 They further contend that capitalism needs significant levels of inequality as capital accumulation requires access to cheap labor, and lots of it, as without it the system would be crippled.

+Italian economist and academic Clara Mattei noted in her 2026 book Escape from Capitalism that in Mumbai's Dharavi, one of the largest slums in the world, an estimated 2 million workers produce over $2 billion in wealth, with the majority of it ending up in the bank accounts of large American shareholders, and concluded that "this vast inequality illustrates the deep contradictions of our capitalist economy that must be fought."

 "Since value is produced only by workers, capitalists can extract, appropriate and accumulate the surplus part of this value only through exploitation.
 And exploitation, by definition, negates equality."